-Service retreats offer a unique opportunity for students to volunteer, experience a new culture, build community and reflect on their service experiences.
-The Center for Community Engagement and Service invites students to live the mission of Salve Regina through these service programs.
-Students must complete an online application and schedule an interview for all service retreats.
+Service immersions offer a unique opportunity for students to volunteer, experience a new culture, build community and reflect on their service experiences.
+The Center for Community Engagement and Service invites all students to live the mission of Salve Regina through these programs.

 Service Plunge 2.0

-Service Plunge 2.0 provides students with a challenging and fun opportunity to lead and learn through direct and indirect service.
-This year, the plunge will focus on environmental and hunger issues.
+Service Plunge 2.0 provides all students with a challenging and fun opportunity to lead and learn through direct and indirect service.
+Participants have the option to focus on environmental or hunger issues.